 The project manager in this scenario needs to take responsibility for a number of areas.

 This person must know the business inside out – all the way from accounts & finance through to administration and the sales floor.
 To achieve successful workflows, you must know what the business requirements are and how a system should support that.

 2. Knowing the system inside out

 Before you begin to teach, implement and enhance the system you are using, you must first know it inside out.
-You must understand its capabilities, the level of flexibility around enhancements, and must importantly the people on the inside panel supporting you.
+You must understand its capabilities, the level of flexibility around enhancements, and most importantly the people on the inside panel supporting you.

-This person is going to be working with the system A LOT, trust me and you need to make sure you have the back up and support of the inside team.
+This person is going to be working with the system A LOT, trust me and you need to make sure you have the backup and support of the inside team.